What happens if I am not accepted at my Firm choice university but meet the conditions of my Insurance offer at Warwick?

 If I do not meet the conditions of my offer, when will I find out if I have been offered a place at Warwick?

 If your status on UCAS Track has not been updated, we may still be deciding on your application.
 We may not be able to make a decision on whether or not you have a place at Warwick until mid to late August.
-This is because many of our applicants are taking GCE A and AS Level examinations and these results are only available from 15 August 2019.
+This is because many of our applicants are only receiving their GCE A and AS Level results from 13 August 2020.
 We typically wait until all examination results are available before making decisions on those who have narrowly missed the conditions of their offer to ensure that all candidates can be considered together in a fair and equitable manner.
 We may also need to wait for other universities’ decisions on our Insurance offer holders before we know if there are any places left on a course.

 What happens if I do not meet the conditions of Warwick’s offer and would rather go into Clearing than wait for a decision on my application to be made?